A full slate of Flag Day Celebration activities are planned for Saturday and Sunday, June 8 and 9, in Three Oaks.

-Registration is $20 through May 26; $25 from May 27-June 6 (online registration ends on June 6); and $30 for same-day registration (25 percent of proceeds will go toward the Three Oaks Flag Day Parade and the other 75 percent will be split between David Hicks Foundation, Ronald McDonald House and the River Valley Cross Country team).
+Race-day registration is $30 (25 percent of proceeds will go toward the Three Oaks Flag Day Parade and the other 75 percent will be split between David Hicks Foundation, Ronald McDonald House and the River Valley Cross Country team).

 Sunday, June 9, activities are headlined by the World’s Largest Flag Day Parade at 3 p.m. (with pre-parade ceremonies downtown).

 A Pancake Breakfast at the Three Oaks Fire Station kicks off the day at 8 a.m.
 The Scottville Clown Band is scheduled to perform at Post 204 at 5:30 p.m.
 Sunday followed by music from Lake Breeze.

 The second Makers Trail Festival at Weko Beach, 5239 Lake St., Bridgman, is scheduled for 3 to 9 p.m.
 Saturday, June 8.